Anatta336/workshop-search-performance/readme.md

 # Search Performance
 This project has a customer search function that works correctly but was running very slow.

-Your predecessor fixed the performance by adding a checkbox, but after careful examination the checkbox also makes it ignore most the customers.
+Your predecessor fixed the performance by adding a checkbox, but after careful examination the checkbox also makes it ignore most the customers and gets their total spend values wrong.
 Please do a better job.

 ## Project Details
-This is a project for learning.
+This is a project intended for learning with.
 It's set up as a very minimal Laravel CRM with customers and orders.
 There's no support for editing any of the data, just viewing it and running a search on the customers.

 Parts of how it is set up - especially the database - are intentionally done poorly so you can improve them.